Momentum Shell in Quarkyonic Matter from Explicit Duality: A Dual Model for Cold, Dense QCD

+\textit{Introduction.}---Understanding cold, dense QCD matter is a difficult problem.
+Slightly above nuclear saturation density, the importance of many-body forces complicates the physical picture.
+The distinction between baryon and quark degrees of freedom is not clear-cut and in fact a proper description should allow a \emph{dual} simultaneous description of both quarks and baryons.
+This paper attempts such a dual description.

+We construct such a dual model on the basis of very simple principles.
+This model is analytically solvable.
+It has its consequences that the high-density phase is \emph{Quarkyonic}.
 The notion of Quarkyonic matter has emerged from studies of cold, dense QCD in the limit of a large number of colors, $\Nc \rightarrow \infty$, where the quark screening effects to color confinement are suppressed by a factor $1 / \Nc$.
 At a finite quark chemical potential $\muQ$, the confinement persists to $\muQ \sim \sqrt{\Nc} \lqcd$ ($\lqcd \simeq 300$ MeV: dynamical scale in QCD) until quarks Debye screen gluons, while quarks establish the Fermi sea at much lower density, with $\muQ \sim \lqcd$.
-At $\lqcd \ll \muQ \ll \sqrt{\Nc}\lqcd$, there must be quark matter with gluons confining.
+At $\lqcd \ll \muQ \ll \sqrt{\Nc}\lqcd$, there must be quark matter with the confinement.
 This paradoxical feature was resolved by assuming baryons as effective degrees of freedom on top of a quark Fermi sea~\cite{McLerran:2007qj} (see, however, Ref.~\cite{Koch:2022act}).
 This dual feature, with quarks and baryons in different domains of momenta for a single phase of matter, is suitable to describe continuous evolution from nuclear matter to weakly-coupled quark matter~\cite{Freedman:1976xs,*Freedman:1976ub, Kurkela:2009gj, Gorda:2018gpy, Gorda:2021znl,*Gorda:2021kme}.